 I’m certain 'Seagulls on the Ganges' was always resting in me, just waiting for me to fall in love, live my experiences and meet with the lessons that would chart a new course for me.

 ...
-If you paid more attention to those RANDOM OCCURRENCES in your life that make you stop and wonder, and then you listened to what your heart wanted to make of such moments ... would you be BRAVE TO FOLLOW where your heart wanted to lead you ...
+If you paid more attention to coincidences seemingly just too coincidental to consider, that make you stop and wonder, and then you listened to what your heart wanted to make of such coincidences ... would you be BRAVE TO FOLLOW where your heart wanted to lead you?

 SEAGULLS ON THE GANGES REVIEWS